vandandalvi/ALL-PROJECTS/README.md

 - You can update icons, links, and descriptions as your portfolio grows.

 ## License
 This project is for personal/portfolio use.
-Feel free to use the structure for your own project collections!c
+Feel free to use the structure for your own project collections!